2025

 Following on from his Great Train Robbery talk last year, Ian Boskett returns in November.
 In his own inimitable style, Ian’s "trip down memory lane" includes scenes from the sixties, seventies and eighties, with a mix of his own images and others acquired over the years.
 Steam, locosheds and early diesels feature.

-Thursday 4th December 2025 - 7pm start Peter Brabham The end of Steam in N. England and Scotland (Wiltshire & Chaplin collection)
+Thursday 4th December 2025 - 7pm start Peter Brabham The Welsh Borderlands, and the end of Steam in N. England and Scotland (Wiltshire & Chaplin collection)

 2026